junxit/us-congress-bills-110/metadata.md

 - 2007-10-22 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
 - 2007-10-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11805)
 - 2007-10-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11805)
+- 2007-10-23 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.